How To Travel With Two Passports If You’re A Dual Citizen

 Don’t Advertise Your Dual Nationality Otherwise

-Yes, says the guy who is publicly blogging about his citizenships to thousands of people right now.
+Yes, says the guy who is publicly blogging about dual citizenships to thousands of people right now.
 Broadly speaking, most governments worry about illegal immigration; which your second citizenship may actually be guilty of.
 Don’t tell passport control you’ve got two nationalities – even if asked.
 Doing so can forfeit your rights as a legal traveler.
 By the way, you’re not lying in this case either.
 No country in the world records dual citizen entries by tourists – they only see you as a single national.

 I should mention also that many immigration and passport controls are tinged with a hint of racism, often biased against citizens of Third World or those who make up a significant minority in a given country.
 Another good reason not to mention your second citizenship and to keep your second passport inconspicuously stored in your carry-on luggage.